 - Aztec: (pronounced ahz-tek) What better Aztec name for your little peanut than Aztec?

-- Citlalee: (pronounced see-tah-lee) A beautiful celestial, gender-neutral Aztec name, Citalee means “star”. ⭐
+- Citlalee or Citlalli: (pronounced see-tah-lee) A beautiful celestial, gender-neutral Aztec name, Citalee means “star”. ⭐

 - Citlalic or Citallic: (pronounced see-tah-lik) Another space name, Citalic means “rising star” ‒ for the baby who you know will have their name in shining lights.